rancher/docs/content/k3s/latest/en/storage/_index.md

 Apply the yaml `kubectl create -f pvc.yaml` and `kubectl create -f pod.yaml`

-Confirm the pv and pvc are created. `kubectl get pv` and `kubectl get pvc` The status should be Bound for each.
+Confirm the PV and PVC are created. `kubectl get pv` and `kubectl get pvc` The status should be Bound for each.

 # Longhorn